JoshuaOliphant/digital-garden/app/content/pages/now.md

 - Automation
 - DevOps

-My primary programming languages are Python and Java, and while I'm still better at Java than Python, I love Python much more than Java, and I'm working hard to switch over to Python.
+My primary programming languages are Python and Java, and while I'm still better at Java than Python, I love Python much more than Java, and I'm pushing for Python to be my primary language.

 Want to get in touch?
 Drop me an email at [joshua.oliphant@hey.com](mailto:joshua.oliphant@hey.com).